Duke Pepper OAIC Leadership and Structure

 Associate Professor of Medicine in the Division of Geriatrics, Duke Pepper Scholar, and Investigator in Durham VA GRECC

 My research is focused on developing evidence-based physical activity interventions for older adults with an eye to preserving functional independence and quality of life.
-I am particularly interested in developing exercise programs to promote physical and psychological well-being among older veterans with posttraumatic stress disorder (PTSD).
+I am particularly interested in developing exercise programs to promote physical and psychological well-being among older veterans with post-traumatic stress disorder (PTSD).

 Amy Pastva, PT, MA, PhD, CHSE